umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible-advanced.md

 to use a master server election process without the need for any configuration.
 So in the case that a front-end server becomes the master task scheduler, **it will actually require write access to all of the Umbraco tables**.

-In order to have readonly database access configured for your front-end servers, you need to implement the [Explicit master scheduling server](#explicit-master-scheduling-server) configuration mentioned above.
+In order to have read-only database access configured for your front-end servers, you need to implement the [Explicit master scheduling server](#explicit-master-scheduling-server) configuration mentioned above.

 Now that your front-end servers are using your custom `FrontEndReadOnlyServerRegistrar` class, they will always be deemed 'Slave' servers and will not